[E-Hailing Regulations Update 9/10/2019]

 The sooner more drivers can complete and obtain their PSV (Public Service Vehicle) licence, the sooner this situation will improve.

 4. Why did the driver-partners not get their E-hailing licences earlier?

 While the intention to implement e-hailing regulations was announced last year, the actual process only started in April 2019.
-Leading up to regulatory implementation on 12th July 2019, we have been working closely with the Ministry of Transport, JPJ, APAD and Puspakom to improve the efficiency of the process, and to help our drivers with the costs.
+Leading up to soft landing on 12th July 2019 AND the regulations enforcement date on the 12th of October, we have been working closely with the Ministry of Transport, JPJ, APAD and Puspakom to improve the efficiency of the process, and to help our drivers with the costs.